alma-frankenstein/anagramsAndAntigrams/README.md

 * If the two words aren't anagrams, check whether they're antigrams (no letters match)
   * Input: "up" and "down"
-  * Output: "They are anagrams"
+  * Output: "They are antigrams"

 * Check for multi word phrases
   * Input: "cat on" and "act no"